How to Travel with Marijuana and Avoid Trouble

 What to Do if You Get Caught Traveling With Weed

-Some states, like California, won’t look twice at your marijuana if it’s transported in a legal way.
+Some states where marijuana is legal, like California, won’t look twice at your marijuana if it’s transported in a legal way.
 Other places, like Arizona, will treat even an ounce of marijuana possession as a felony punishable by jail time.

 If, despite your best efforts, you get caught traveling with marijuana, don’t panic.
 If you’re polite, cooperative, and honest (no cop has ever bought the “these are not my pants” defense), you’ll probably walk away unscathed.
 Even Arizona (which is technically a zero-tolerance state) won’t incarcerate you for a first or second offense.